 Mr. Bogan was named to Georgia Trend's "Legal Elite" in 2008 for Business Law and again in 2012 for Technology Law.
-He is listed in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Appellate and General Commercial Litigation and again in the 2013, 2014, 2015, 2016 and 2017 editions for General Commercial Litigation.
+He is listed in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Appellate and General Commercial Litigation and again in the 2013, 2014, 2015, 2016, 2017 and 2018 editions for General Commercial Litigation.
 Mr. Bogan is listed as #1 in the 2011 and 2012 editions of Chambers USA: America's Leading Lawyers for Business for General Commercial Litigation.
-He has been recognized as a Georgia "Super Lawyer" in the areas of General Litigation and Class Action/Mass Torts in 2009 and for Business Litigation in 2017 and the eight years immediately preceding by Super Lawyers magazine.
-Mr. Bogan is recognized in the 2018 and the nine years immediately preceding editions of The Best Lawyers in America® for Commercial Litigation.
-Mr. Bogan was recommended in 2016 and the four years immediately preceding by Legal 500 US in the area of Trade Secret Litigation.
+He has been recognized as a Georgia "Super Lawyer" in the areas of General Litigation and Class Action/Mass Torts in 2009 and for Business Litigation in 2019 and 2020 and also in 2017 and the eight years immediately preceding by Super Lawyers magazine.
+Mr. Bogan is recognized in the 2018 and the nine years immediately preceding editions of The Best Lawyers in America® for Commercial Litigation and in the 2019, 2020 and 2021 editions for Appellate Practice, Commercial Litigation, Intellectual Property Litigation, and Technology Law.
+Mr. Bogan was recommended in 2017 and the five years immediately preceding by Legal 500 US in the area of Trade Secret Litigation.
 He is AV® rated by Martindale-Hubbell.*

 We represent YP in a class action in federal district court in San Francisco (Northern District of California), which is now pending before the Ninth Circuit Court of Appeals.
 We were successful in obtaining summary judgment on the class representative’s claims on the ground that plaintiff did not suffer a cognizable injury.